 – Have some lubricant (hair wax and/or pencil graphite) in the neck saddle to avoid the strings from fastening and cutting the sustain (a noticeable snap or creek when you bend the strings).

 – A proper intonation and correct string height/action is crucial for the strings to vibrate as smooth as possible.
-See this article for more on guitar maintenance.

 As you’ll see in this clip your playing technique is equally important as your guitar, pedals and amp in achieving a rich sustain.
 The way your pick the strings, how you bend them and vibrate them is all a part of your tone and style and by combining the different techniques showed in the clip you can improve both your playing and sustain.